rlnt/arma-updatepanel/README.md

     "local" -> Display will only be shown to the client the display is running on "global" -> Display will be shown to ALL clients on the server (global message)

 	Style - has to be an Integer
-    Possible values: 1 or 2 (if you want more styles, suggest them on the Forum) For example images, check out the [Epoch-Forum-Topic][rlnt_up_epochforum] 1 -> A display in the left upper corner with a header and 2 lines of text 2 -> Same as 1 but it's plain text with no background 3 -> A display in the left upper corner with a header, 2 lines of text and an image
+    Possible values: 1 or 2 (if you want more styles, suggest them on the Forum) For example images, check out the Epoch-Forum-Topic 1 -> A display in the left upper corner with a header and 2 lines of text 2 -> Same as 1 but it's plain text with no background 3 -> A display in the left upper corner with a header, 2 lines of text and an image